dontLoveBugs/CSPN_monodepth/README.md

 Note: we fix some bugs in [original code](https://github.com/XinJCheng/CSPN/issues/9).

 ### Reselt
-We test CSPN for depth completion in NYU Depth dataset.
-We use 500 sparse samples.
+We test CSPN for depth completion in NYU Depth dataset and use 500 sparse samples.

  Method |   rml  | rmse  | log10 | Delta1 | Delta2 | Delta3
  :-------| :------: | :------: | :------: | :------: | :------: | :------: